Skip to main content

-FedRAMP is changing.
-If your organization already started the Rev.5 path, we help you complete the process and prepare for transition.
-If you are evaluating federal authorization from scratch, we recommend starting with a 20x-ready compliance architecture aligned with automation, continuous monitoring, and machine-readable evidence.
+FedRAMP consulting from Elevate covers the program as it exists now, under the Consolidated Rules for 2026 (CR26).
+If your organization already started the Rev5 path, Elevate helps you complete the process and prepare for transition.
+If you are evaluating federal certification from scratch, Elevate recommends starting with a 20x-ready compliance architecture aligned with automation, collaborative continuous monitoring, and machine-readable evidence.

-- Rev.5 readiness, remediation, and transition strategy for organizations already in flight
+• Rev5 completion, remediation, and transition strategy for programs already in flight

-- CR26-informed guidance on terminology, path selection, and modernization priorities
+• CR26-informed guidance on terminology, path selection, Certification Class, and modernization priorities

 What Is FedRAMP?